Battle of Mount Harriet: Background

-On 3 June, Lieutenant Chris Marwood's Reconnaissance Troop of 42 CDO on Mount Wall, accompanying the 3 Commando Brigade Forward Air Control team commanded by Flight Lieutenant Dennis Marshall-Hasdell, encountered two rifle sections from the 4th Monte Caseros Regiment (Second Lieutenant Lautaro Jiménez-Corbalán's 3rd Platoon of B Company from Mount Harriet).
-The night before, the section under Corporal Elvio Alberto Balcaza had detected the presence of British troops on Wall, and the section under Corporal Nicolas Víctor Odorcic moved forward to assist under the cover of the early morning mist.
+On 3 June, Lieutenant Chris Mawhood's Reconnaissance Troop of 42 Cdo RM on Mount Wall, accompanying the 3 Commando Brigade Forward Air Control team commanded by Flight Lieutenant Dennis Marshall-Hasdell, encountered two rifle sections from the 4th Monte Caseros Regiment (Second Lieutenant Lautaro Jiménez-Corbalán's 3rd Platoon of B Company from Mount Harriet).
+The night before, the section under Corporal Elvio Alberto Balcaza had detected the presence of British troops on Mount Wall and the section under Corporal Nicolas Víctor Odorcic moved forward to assist under the cover of the early morning mist.
 However, at around 11.00 hours (local time) the Recce Troop opened fire and two conscripts (Privates Celso Paez and Roberto Ledesma) were instantly killed, and their NCO (Odorcic) went down, concussed when shot in the helmet by one of the Marine snipers.

 This action drew attention to their exposed forward position, and Argentine reinforcements in the form of a rifle section under Corporal Walter Ariel Pintos from Second Lieutenant Marcelo Llambías Pravaz's 3rd Platoon on Two Sisters joined the action with a counterattack firing rifle-grenades.
 The Primary Forward Air Controller, commando-trained Flight Lieutenant Dennis Marshal-Hasdell, remembers:

 We were separated from our heavy bergens with the radios and all our gear.
 The patrol was spread over quite a large area, with lots of shouting, noise and firing going on.
 The Marines abandoned all their equipment, and although no one told us, it became clear that we were to withdraw.
 With no information and the likelihood of having to fight our way out, Dave Greedus and I decided to abandon our equipment, destroying as much as we could.
 The two radio sets (HF and UHF) were tough enough, but the HAZE unit of the laser target marker was designed to withstand the weight of a tank!

 The Ferranti laser-target-designator retrieved in the contact showed that the Royal Marines were seeking to destroy the Argentine bunkers on Mount Harriet with 1,000-pound GBU-16 Paveway II dropped by RAF Harriers.
-The next day, Lieutenant Tony Hornby's 10 (Defence) Troop re-occupied the Mount Wall observation post against no opposition.
+The next day, Lieutenant Tony Hornby's 11 Troop re-occupied the Mount Wall observation post against no opposition.
 However, on the night of 5–6 June, Captain Andrés Ferrero's 3rd Assault Section from 602 Commando Company attacked Lieutenant Hornby's men on Mount Wall and the Royal Marines were forced to withdraw.

-That same night (5–6 June), a British Gazelle helicopter, XX377 of 656 Squadron, which was transporting communications equipment to support the planned advance of the 5th Infantry Brigade, supported by 42 CDO through Harriet and Williams, was shot down in a friendly fire incident by a Sea Dart missile launched from HMS Cardiff.
+That same night (5–6 June), a British Gazelle helicopter, XX377 of 656 Squadron, which was transporting communications equipment to support the planned advance of the 5th Infantry Brigade, was shot down in a friendly fire incident by a Sea Dart missile launched from HMS Cardiff.
 All four personnel on board were killed.